chesslogical/Rust-File-Vault/README.md

 - Files must be small enough to fit in memory (both plaintext and ciphertext)
 - Encrypted filenames reveal original filename and extension
-- No password recovery mechanism (by design)
+- No password recovery mechanism
-- Terminal-only interface (no GUI)

-## Future Enhancements

-Potential improvements for future versions:
-- Streaming encryption for large files
-- Optional filename encryption
-- Multiple password attempts with lockout
-- Vault password management
-- Cross-platform file browser integration

 ## Licence

 MIT Licence - See LICENSE file for details